Load line (watercraft): Reform and standardisation

-The 1876 Act described the load line for the first time in law.
+The Merchant Shipping Act 1876 described the load line for the first time in law.

 [The ship] shall be permanently and conspicuously marked with lines of not less than twelve inches in length and one inch in breadth, painted longitudinally on each side amidships, or as near thereto as is practicable, and indicating the position of each deck which is above water [and a] mark upon each of her sides amidships, or as near thereto as is practicable, in white or yellow on a dark ground, or in black on a light ground, a circular disc twelve inches in diameter, with a horizontal line eighteen inches in length drawn through its centre.
 The centre of this disc shall indicate the maximum load-line in salt water to which the owner intends to load the ship for that voyage.